 Fig. 6-8 Antiproton distribution following bunch rotation in h=53 bucket.
+The rotated distribution has a full length of about 16 nsec and spans an energy range of ±100 MeV.

 Fig. 6-9 Results of an early experiment in combining adjacent 53 MHz bunches in a lower harmonic bucket.
 The experiment was done at h=159 (7.5 MHz) where the lower harmonic bucket spans seven buckets.
 In the top picture two bunches, separated by two empty buckets are coalesced.
 In the bottom picture, four adjacent bunches are coalesced into a single bunch.
-Time progresses upward in each picture. . · ·
+Time progresses upward in each picture.